Home

 In addition, the Focus body uses advanced techniques to increase rigidity, which not only pays off in refined handling and road holding, but also under crash situations.

 The main running costs of the Ford Focus TDCI diesel (in terms of cost of ownership) are likely to be due to the car's depreciation.
-It therefore makes sense to buy a used car that has been pre-owned and is between 6 months and 2 years old.
 Servicing intervals are 12,000 miles on most models and the tyres are around £70 each to buy.

-The Ford Focus diesel is a classic fleet vehicle and therefore depreciation is likely to be average at best.
-Estimates show that the car will be worth around 40% - 43% of its new price after 3 years at trade in.
+The Ford Focus diesel is a classic fleet vehicle and therefore depreciation is heavy.
+The car was worth around 40% - 43% of its new price after 3 years at trade in.
 However, with the rising costs of fuel and car tax duty in the UK, Ford Focus diesel residuals are likely to improve with time as the car becomes an increasingly attractive used car buy considering its good mpg and low running costs of around 45p per mile.

-The Mk II Ford Focus 1.6 TDCI has good reliability.
-I personally consider it to be the most reliable car I have ever owned.
-We've covered over 60,000 miles in six years of ownership with only the Alternator having failed.
+The Mk II Ford Focus 1.6 TDCI has excellent reliability.
+It has been the most reliable car I have ever owned.
+We've covered over 70,000 miles in 8 years of ownership, with only the Alternator having failed.

 The local Ford garage did tell me that the 2.0 TDCI diesel engine had proved less reliable than the 1.6 and 1.8 TDCI.
 More Ford Focus reviews from owners detailing actual MPG, reliability issues and problems can be found at What Car.